Last Updated: June 9, 2026

 Some studies suggest that severe trauma may even affect the epigenetic profiles of offspring, though this remains an area of active research.

-3. Developmental Timing and Early Life Exposure
+3. Developmental Timing and Early Life Exposure: Critical Windows for Epigenetic Programming

 The prenatal period and early childhood are especially sensitive windows for epigenetic programming.
 During these stages, cells are rapidly dividing and differentiating, making them more vulnerable to environmental influences.